 Chapter 8 integrates the modeling and analysis techniques of earlier chapters with an emphasis on understanding system behavior in the time domain, using step, ramp, and impulse functions primarily.
-The chapter covers step response specifications such as maximum overshoot, peak time, delay time, rise time, and settling time.
+The chapter covers step-response specifications such as maximum overshoot, peak time, delay time, rise time, and settling time.

 Chapter 9 demonstrates the usefulness of the transfer function for understanding and analyzing a system's frequency response.
 It introduces Bode plots and shows how they are sketched and interpreted to obtain information about time constants, resonant frequencies, and bandwidth.
+The chapter returns to the vehicle-suspension case study, and shows how to use frequency response methods to evaluate suspension performance.

 Chapters 10, 11, and 12 deal with a major application of system dynamics, namely, control systems.
 Chapter 10 is an introduction to feedback control systems, including the PID control algorithm applied to first- and second-order plants.
+The chapter concludes with thorough coverage of feedback control applied to the motion-control case study.

-Chapter 11 deals with control systems in more depth and includes design methods based on the root locus plot and practical topics such as compensation, controller tuning, actuator saturation, reset wind-up, and state-variable feedback, with emphasis on motion control systems.
-Chapter 12 covers series compensation methods and design with the Bode plot.
+Chapter 11 deals with control systems in more depth and includes design methods based on the root locus plot and practical topics such as compensation, controller tuning, actuator saturation, reset windup, and state-variable feedback, with emphasis on motion-control systems.
+Chapter 12 covers series compensation methods and design with the root locus plot and the Bode plot.

 Chapter 13 covers another major application area, vibrations.
 Important practical applications covered are vibration isolators, vibration absorbers, modes, and suspension system design.
+This chapter is now on the text website to allow room for the new case studies in earlier chapters.